nishant893/Open_Source-Agentic-RAG-workflow/README.md

 The workflow uses the `@step` decorator to define each stage of the process, allowing the system to make decisions and take actions based on the current state and available information.

+### 4. new_api.py

+This file sets up the FastAPI backend, which serves as the interface between the frontend and the agentic RAG system:

+- Initializes the global components (index, LLM, RAG system) on startup.
+- Defines endpoints for handling queries (`/query`) and user feedback (`/feedback`).
+- Manages the interaction between the frontend and the RAG system.

+### 5. frontend.py

+The Streamlit-based frontend provides the user interface for interacting with the agentic RAG system:

+- Displays the chat history and handles user input.
+- Sends queries to the backend and displays responses.
+- Manages the feedback mechanism for refining responses.

 ## Agentic Properties and Functionality